bhisaac/5eFP/5eFP-SRD.md

 - You have advantage on attack rolls against a creature you are grappling.
 - You can use your action to try to pin a creature grappled by you.
 To do so, make another grapple check.
 If you succeed, you and the creature are both restrained until the grapple ends.

-# Forming a Party
+# Forming a Group

 Unlike traditional tabletop roleplaying games, 5eFP has no set group or time to play.
 The game master (GM) posts available days and times for game sessions.
-Players then choose the day and time that works best for their schedule based on the GMs availability.
-The player who initiates forming a party becomes the party leader.
+Players then choose the day and time that works best for their schedule based on GM availability.
+A 5eFP group contains a minimum of three PCs and a maximum of five PCs.

+PCs in the group must choose their role before selecting a destination and deploying onto the world map.
+With the exception of the Damage role, only one PC may choose the Defender and Healer roles.
+Group roles include PC Defender, one Healer, and up to three Damage.
+Once a Defender

-## Party Buffs
+## Group Roles

-When PCs form a party, they choose one of three beneficial status effects that activate during encounters and last until the end of a game session.
-A party may only have 1 PC with the defend buff, 1 PC with the heal buff, and any number of PCs with the damage buff.
+The player who initiates forming a group becomes the leader and may choose their group role first.
+When PCs form a group, they choose one of three beneficial status effects that activate during encounters and last until the end of a game session.
+A group can have a maximum of one defender, one healer, and up to three damage roles.
+The defender and healer roles are designated first, followed by damage roles.

-### Defend
+### Defender

 - **Act First.** You may take one turn before rolling initiative.
 If you do, skip your first round and resume normal gameplay on subsequent rounds.
 - **Taunt.** Your attacks, ability checks, spells, and features are harder to ignore.
 If you attack, damage, engage in a contested ability check, or otherwise adversely affect one or more creatures, those creatures gain the taunted condition (see Conditions).
 - **Soak.** At the beginning of a combat encounter, you gain Bolster 1 + LEVEL.

-### Heal
+### Healer

 - The first time you target a creature with a spell, attack, ability check, or feature on each of your turns, resolve the spell, attack, or feature as normal.
 Afterward, you may choose a different creature within 1 square of your target.
 The chosen creature receives 1 point of healing and may make an additional saving throw to end an ongoing negative condition.